skip to content

 Postgraduate Study

-The thesis must satisfy the examiners that the candidate can design and carry out investigations, assess and interpret the results obtained, and place the work in the wider perspective of the subject.
-This course begins in October, with the submission of the thesis in late July.
-The oral examination will take place at a later date to be determined by the examiners.
+By the end of the course, students should demonstrate that they can design and carry out investigations, assess and interpret the results obtained, and place their work in the wider perspective of the subject.

 Learning Outcomes